 13ECO - Economics NCEA Level 3

 Course Description

-Teacher in Charge: Mr G. Black.
+Teacher in Charge: Mr G. Black, Mr W. Poor.

+13ECO - Economics NCEA Level 3